 While various skating styles and skaters themselves have different preferences, below are the general instructions of how to determine the perfect fit for your new skates.

-Flying Eagle Inline Skates are designed and manufactured in China and the sizing is being specified in millimeters and based on the European sizes (EU) scale.
-Therefore, your US / UK sizing could be a wrong idea to use due to the conversion inaccuracies.
-Furthermore, even if you know you European sizing like every shoe company has a slightly different fit and sizing – the same goes to the inline skate manufacturers.
-So, your standard shoe size might not be perfect as well, unless you would measure your feet according to the directions below and then find your size on the chart below.
-Please note: in a majority of the cases the inline skate size should be no more than one size up or down from your shoe size!!!
+The majority of inline skates are manufactured and sold in European sizes (EU), so your US / UK sizing could be a wrong idea to use due to the conversion inaccuracies.
+Furthermore, even if you know you European sizing like every shoe company has a slightly different fit and sizing – the same goes for the inline skate manufacturers.
+So, your standard shoe size might not be perfect as well but that is the perfect way to estimate your skate size.
+In the majority of the cases, the inline skate size should be either equal to your shoe size or no more than one size up or down from it.
+If you are indecisive about which one to choose, you could measure your feet according to the directions below and then find your size on the corresponding manufacturer specific chart that is listed on that page.
+Please note: your shoe size is the defining one. so if the measurement is showing more than one size up or down, something is wrong with the measurement you did!

 We would be happy to guide you as well in case you have any further questions.

-Please note: based on our experience the Flying Eagle skates are running fairly comparable to the Seba skate sizes, while might be a bit on a smaller side.
+Please note: based on our experience the Flying Eagle skates are running fairly comparable to the Seba skate sizes, while might be 1/2 size on a smaller side.